r4rmas/clean-react-app/README.md

 # clean-react-app
 A solution for creating clean react apps.

-**clean-react-app** removes the example app given at the moment of create a react app and instead gives you a simple "Hello, world!"

 **Instructions**
 1. Create the following directory: ~/.Scripts
 2. Clone this repository inside